Walmart Inc.

 Innovation & Technology Leadership

-Licensing Programs: Walmart Inc. has licensed, and expects to continue licensing, certain proprietary rights to third parties.
+- Licensing Programs: Has licensed and expects to license certain proprietary rights to third parties.

 Leadership & Governance